HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

    2.4.
 Then, the terminal will close.
 Please restart your computer and click again on the `Windows_launch` file.

-3. **Linux libraries installation and starting DL4MicEverywhere:**
+3. **Ubuntu libraries installation and starting DL4MicEverywhere:**

    3.1.
-Linux libraries (TCL/TK and xdg-open) will be automatically installed inside WSL.
+Ubuntu libraries (TCL/TK and xdg-open) will be automatically installed.

    3.2.
 If Docker Desktop is not already running, it will ask you to start it.